-The William Ready Division of Archives and Research Collections does not accept materials without legal transfer of title, deed of gift or deposit, official receipt or other written transfer of legal ownership and custody.
+The William Ready Division of Archives and Research Collections does not accept materials without legal transfer of title, deed of gift, official receipt or other written transfer of legal ownership and custody.
 All donations are recorded and files kept to document their acquisition.
-Donors are entitled to the fair-market value of gifts-in-kind for tax purposes; in the case of large gifts-in-kind involving potential capital gains, McMaster University Library will apply to the Cultural Property Export Review Board on the donor’s behalf.
+Donors are entitled to the fair-market value of gifts-in-kind, as determined by an arm's-length appraisal process, for tax purposes.
 After transfer of ownership to McMaster University and appropriate description, all materials will be open to the public for research purposes unless restrictions on archives are made by the donor; restrictions to any records must be reasoned, targeted, and for limited periods of time.
 Ownership of archives by McMaster University does not include intellectual property or copyright in the material unless specifically included in the gift agreement.

 Cataloguing and Archival Description